canyon289/ai_image_agent/README.md

 ---

-### ✅ Phase 2: Discoverable Tools with the Model Context Protocol (MCP)
+### ✅ Phase 2: Connect everything together with GradIO

 Finally, you'll move from hardcoded tool lists to a dynamic system:
-- Run a simple MCP server that exposes available tools.
-- Let the agent discover tools at runtime without needing to be explicitly told in advance.
-- Understand how MCP changes the architecture of agent systems.
+- Add all this to GradIO for a con

 ---